Kingis60K/Sisu_ARC/documentation/weekly_reports.md

 ## Week 14

-- VirtualMachine with a GPP misconfiguration finalized 44 hours of work
+- VirtualMachine with a GPP misconfiguration finalized